 Spanish Conversation

-This intermediate-level class is designed to help the students develop stronger interpersonal skills and improve their fluency and oral language proficiency in Spanish.
-The students engage in various communicative situations ranging from lighthearted conversations to serious debate.
+This intermediate-level class is designed to help students develop stronger interpersonal skills and improve their fluency and oral language proficiency in Spanish.
+The students engage in various communicative situations ranging from lighthearted conversations to serious debates.
 Through a thematic approach that includes topics such as personal relations, entertainment, healthy living, tourism, and environmental concerns, students are encouraged to do research, present findings, build arguments, share opinions, and respond to unpredictable situations.
 Upon completion of this class, students move on to either Spanish Composition (this is the last class required to fulfill WL graduation requirements) or Spanish Film and Literature (this is an optional Honors Class for those interested in pursuing the Iowa Seal of Biliteracy).

 Spanish Film and Literature

 This is an Honors Class offered to students interested in continuing their Spanish education and pursuing the Iowa Seal of Biliteracy.
 During the first semester, the students explore authentic Spanish literature in a variety of texts that range from short and simple narratives like children’s stories to longer and more complex narratives, culminating with a contemporary youth novel.
 The curriculum helps students develop literary analysis skills through the exploration of literary devices, themes, characters, and authorial intent.
-During the second semester, the students will explore motion pictures of different lengths and levels of complexity as well as different variations of Spanish from different countries.
+During the second semester, the students will explore motion pictures of different lengths and levels of complexity, as well as different variations of Spanish from different countries.
 The students will analyze short films in terms of their topic, technical style, cultural resonance, and the filmmaker’s vision.
 This class also offers students the opportunity to pursue the Iowa Seal of Biliteracy and prepares them for the successful completion of the corresponding exam.

 Technology